turingschool/mod-0-curriculum/remote-workspace.md

 There are plenty of great options available on eBay, Facebook Marketplace, Craigslist, etc. All you really need is something that fits in your workspace and can connect to your MacBook!

-If you are unable to acquire an external monitor prior to Mod 1, please reach out to Eric Weissman (@ericweissman on Slack) and we can discuss other options.
+If you are unable to acquire an external monitor prior to Mod 1, please DM the Mod 0 Lead on Slack and we can discuss other options.

 #### Connecting to Your Monitor